antipr000/NobaServer/README.md

 #### Dev Environment (api-dev.noba.com/v1/health)

-We have github actions setup that will automatically deploy changes in staging instance whenever chagnes are pushed to master/main branch.
+We have github actions setup that will automatically deploy changes in staging instance whenever chagnes are pushed to the main branch.

 #### AWS Sandbox Environment (api-sandbox.noba.com/v1/health)